Updated 21 September 2021

 Microform and microfilm reader: staff will not be able to offer help with viewing microfilms and microfiche.

-Reproductions requests and Inter-Library Loan requests: we are accepting requests for reproductions and Inter-Library Loans, but the wait time is likely to be much longer than usual.
+Reproductions requests and Inter-Library Loan requests: we are accepting requests for image and thesis reproductions and Inter-Library Loans, but the wait time is likely to be longer than usual.

 Food and drink: As always, no food or drink may be consumed in the library.
-The Common Room is closed and there is longer any lunch or tea service.
-The self-service tea and coffee facilities and the water fountain have also been removed.
+There is no longer any place in the building for eating snacks or lunch as the Common Room has been repurposed as study space.
+We no longer offer lunch or tea service, self-service tea and coffee facilities, or a water fountain.

-Terms and Conditions for use of the Warburg Library, September/October 2020
+COVID-19 Terms and Conditions for using the Warburg Library and Photographic Collection

-Seats must be reserved in advance.
-You can book up to the time you arrive at the Institute, but you must have a seat reservation in order to use library collections.
+Desks must be reserved in advance.
+You can book up to the time you arrive at the Institute, but you must have a desk reservation in order to use library collections.

-Please show your booking confirmation and your reader’s card at Reception when you arrive at the Institute.
+Please show your check in confirmation and your reader’s card at Reception when you arrive at the Institute.

-You can choose your seat at the time of booking, but we cannot guarantee that readers can use the same seat every day if it has been booked by another user.
+You can choose your desk at the time of booking, but we cannot guarantee that readers can use the same desk every day if it has been booked by another user.

-If you can no longer attend, please cancel your booking so that it can be allocated to someone else.
+If you can no longer attend, please cancel your booking through the link in your confirmation email so that it can be allocated to someone else.

-While you may only use the desk you have booked in advance, you can browse the stacks and retrieve books from any floor to bring to your reserved desk.
+You may only use the desk you have booked in advance.
+You can browse the stacks and retrieve books from any floor to bring to your reserved desk.
+It is essential for track and trace that you only use the desk you have already booked in advance.
+Please do not change desks.

 Face masks covering the mouth and nose must be worn at all times while in the library.
 If you do not wear a mask and you are not in an exempt category, you may be asked to leave immediately.